 If you’re from the Midwest, you might be familiar with Minerva’s.
 There’s one not far from my hometown in Iowa and there’s one not too far from my folk’s in South Dakota.
-Although they’ve expanded over the years, don’t mistake this for your average chain – it is THE place to wine and dine someone!
+Although they’ve expanded into several locations over the years, and have several spin-offs, don’t mistake this for your average chain – it is THE place to wine and dine someone!
 I was lucky enough to go there for my birthday dinner last month.

 Tomato Zucchini Bisque

 - Total Time: 30 minutes